-- 1) Collect systematic data for arterial streets, make data-driven recommendations, and pursue street improvements in locations that are likely to have a large impact.
-A robust data collection program is needed to achieve a complete understanding of how the system is used, including but not limited to: crash data, speed data, volume data, active transportation data, turning movement data.
-Additional resources and equipment (e.g., permanent data collectors with remote communication ability) are necessary to make traffic data more abundant and accessible.
-Having such data will be essential for communicating safety needs to the public and for evaluating the success of remediation efforts. - 2) Broaden the application of existing quick build/paint-and-post tools to mediate speed on arterial streets.
-Evaluate the tools that have been implemented on 7th Street, determine what has been successful, and implement those tools on other arterials, system-wide.
-Extend the use of existing tools on 7th Street, and other arterials, from seasonal to year-round; specifically, pedestrian gateway treatments and flexible delineators used for buffering in bike lanes.
-Adjust Public Works operations for winter maintenance, and other city operations, as needed, to extend to year-round use.
-Seek new opportunities for "Quick Build" or "Paint and Post" treatments that may become available, and consider implementation on 7th Street and other arterials.
-Consider new opportunities within industry best practices, as well as opportunities realized as a result of robust data collection and analysis.
-Review any new options in the Comprehensive Transportation Plan for possible implementation on 7th Street and other arterials.
-These might provide short term solutions or allow us to pilot-test longer-term solutions. - 3) Develop a Major Street Calming initiative.
+- 3. Develop a Major Street Calming initiative.
 The program should include an overall speed management toolbox, identifying the appropriate tools and physical street modifications for all road classifications.
 The speed management toolbox should be reviewed during each capital road improvement project and applied whenever feasible, as well as a citizen-request process for speed management review outside of capital improvement projects.
-The development of a Major Street Traffic Calming Program should build on the guidance and recommendations identified in the A2 Moving Together Toward Vision Zero Transportation Plan. - a) This initiative will require funding in the Capital Improvements Plan (CIP) for both development and implementation. - b) The existing Traffic Calming Program, for local streets, provides a possible model of citizeninitiated street calming that could be adapted for a Major Street Calming initiative. - i) Pro: Things go more smoothly with resident support; we want citizens to be happy with the outcome. - ii) Pro: Feedback from residents increases awareness of local concerns that might otherwise not be considered. - iii) Con: The traffic calming problem is shifted to other nearby streets (who may then submit their own requests or suffer in silence). - iv) Con: This is the squeaky-wheel approach and may result in inequitable solutions. - v) Con: The existing local streets Traffic Calming public engagement specifically elevates the feedback from property owners and residents on the individual street.
-Public engagement for a major street program may require a more robust, community-wide, public engagement process to gather feedback from other road users, due to the higher traffic volumes for these road classifications.
+The development of a Major Street Traffic Calming Program should build on the guidance and recommendations identified in the A2 Moving Together Toward Vision Zero Transportation Plan. - a.
+This initiative will require funding in the Capital Improvements Plan (CIP) for both development and implementation. - b.
+The existing Traffic Calming Program, for local streets, provides a possible model of citizen-initiated street calming that could be adapted for a Major Street Calming initiative.
+Additional considerations: - i.
+Things go more smoothly with resident support; we want citizens to be happy with the outcome. - ii.
+Feedback from residents increases awareness of local concerns that might otherwise not be considered. - iii.
+The traffic problem might shift to other nearby streets (whose residents may then submit their own requests or suffer in silence). - iv.
+This is the squeaky-wheel approach and may result in inequitable solutions. - v.
+The existing local streets Traffic Calming public engagement specifically elevates the feedback from property owners and residents on the individual street.
+Public engagement for a major street program may require a more robust, community-wide, public engagement process to gather feedback from other road users, due to the higher traffic volumes for these road classifications. - c.
+A more systematic approach, using data-driven decision making, is recommended by Vision Zero guidelines.
+Additional considerations: - i.
+This approach has the potential to solve/minimize problems city-wide, rather than shifting problems from one street to another. - ii.
+This approach is likely to be met with resistance from residents.
+Education (and leadership from City Council) would be necessary to justify this approach. - iii.
+Funding is not available to implement changes on all relevant streets simultaneously, so the problem of shifting traffic problems from one major street to another would still be an issue. - iv.
+Public Works maintenance needs.
+Need to plan for the maintenance needs.